 Constructing new or extending/ enhancing existing routes to create a network of greenways that connect across our Borough is an exciting and ambitious project that we believe will deliver many BENEFITS.
 The network will provide free recreational opportunities for all ages and abilities, encourage healthier lifestyles, bolster local economic development, reduce car trips and carbon footprints, provide additional transportation options, and encourage better environmental stewardship.

-There is significant public interest in the proposals and during our consultations to date we have received many queries about how our greenways will be developed and managed; how sustainability and safety factors will be addressed; and how the needs of different users will be met.
+There is a significant public interest in the proposals and during our consultations to date we have received many queries about how our greenways will be developed and managed; how sustainability and safety factors will be addressed; and how the needs of different users will be met.
 We have collated a series of FAQs to answer many of these questions.
 Please follow the link to review this information.

 Want to be inspired by some great examples of greenways and their benefits in other places?
 Click this link - Wider Greenways Network - to learn more about other local greenways and the growing network across Northern Ireland and beyond.

 As previously stated, our proposals are currently at different stages of development.
 Planning permission for Newtownards to Green Road (Phase 1), Belvedere Road, Newtownards to the Somme Heritage Centre, Bangor Road, Newtownards was granted on 1 September 2022.

 Work will be delivered in phases as and when funding is available over the next 10 years.